Frequently Asked Questions

 What happens during a typical session?

-Sessions will occur at least 2 times each week.
-Clients will be guided through the reading process using an Orton-Gillingham (OG) based treatment model, which is a language based, individualized, multi-sensory approach.
+During our sessions, clients will be guided through the reading process using an Orton-Gillingham (OG) based treatment model, which is a language based, individualized, multi-sensory approach.
 Evidence has shown that OG-based programs provide superior results for children with dyslexia.
 We do our best to make sure clients experience success during every step of treatment and develop the skills necessary to become effective readers.

 How long will the treatment take?